KillerRaptor247/SpringSpeegle/README.md

 1. Install Email Dependencies

 You may have to install flask-mail and pyjwt for email and password functionality.
 This can be done as follows!
+NOTE: For the extra credit email functionality to work, the email has to be real and already in the database for a user!
 ```bash
 pip install flask-mail
 pip install pyjwt